ShutongJIN/SectionKey/README.md

 ### Paper titled "SectionKey: 3-D Semantic Point Cloud Descriptor for Place Recognition" submitted to 2022 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 ### Code will be released after the paper acceptance.
+Thanks!